aercolino/enzymes3/manual/Index.md

     ```

-### Nzymes vs Enzymes
+### Nzymes is substantially better than Enzymes

-Nzymes is substantially better than Enzyme.
 Have a look at the many differences.

 |Feature|Enzyme|Nzyme|
 |---|---|---|